bridgetregan/bridgetregan/README.md

 Hi, I'm Bridget.

 I'm an aspiring Business & Program Analyst with a background in finance, bookkeeping, healthcare, operations, and process improvement.
-I'm passionate about understanding how organizations work, uncovering opportunities for improvement, and using data to support better decisions.
+I enjoy analyzing how organizations work, identifying opportunities for improvement, and using data to support better decisions.

 I believe organizations work best when systems are thoughtfully designed to help people succeed.